digtools

 Permissions for printing, copying, editing, etc. can be set individually, and the encryption level (128bit / 256bit AES) can also be selected.

-All file processing is completed within the browser and the PDF file is never uploaded to the server.
+All file processing is completed within the browser and the PDF file is never loaded to the server.

 howto,